isomerpages/mlaw-corp/news/press-releases/_posts/2020-05-06-Temporary-Relief-Measures-for-Property-Sector-due-to-COVID-19-Pandemic.md

 <ol start="7">
 <li> <u>ABSD</u>.
 Under the ABSD regime, a Singaporean married couple purchasing a second residential property jointly has to sell their first residential property within the specified timeline, failing which they will not be eligible for a remission of the ABSD paid on their second residential property.
 The specified timeline for sale of the first residential property is:

-a.
+<br><br>a.
 6 months after the date of purchase of the second property, if it is a completed property; or

-b.
+<br><br>b.
 6 months after the issue date of the Temporary Occupation Permit ("TOP") or Certificate of Statutory Completion ("CSC"), whichever is the earlier, if the second property was uncompleted at the time of purchase.
 </li>
 </ol>

 <ol start="8">
 <li> Under the temporary relief measures, the specified sale timeline for remission of ABSD paid on their second residential property for Singaporean married couples will be extended by 6 months.
 To qualify for this extension, both of the following conditions are to be met:

-a.
+<br><br>a.
 The couple's second residential property was jointly purchased on or before 1 June 2020; and

-b.
+<br><br>b.
 The original timeline for sale of the first residential property expired on or after 1 February 2020.

-Eligible Singaporean married couples can refer to the IRAS website for more details.
+<br><br>Eligible Singaporean married couples can refer to the IRAS website for more details.
 The application for the remission of ABSD must be made within 6 months after the date of sale of the first residential property. </li>
 </ol>

 <b>Temporary Relief Measures for Developers</b>